UPDATE: this position is filled. Thank you for your interest!

 7. Who owns the copyright to the audio files I will be recording?
 Will I be credited?

 This is “work made for hire” and hence Alila Medical Media is the only copyright holder of all audio files.
 However, you will be credited as the voice artist if the video is published on Alila Medical Media Youtube channel.
+If for some reason you do not want to be credited, simply let us know beforehand.

 8. How do I apply?